 § 86.1801-12.
 October 25, 2016.
 Amend as follows:

-Amend subparagraph (a) as follows: Except as otherwise indicated, the provisions of this subpart apply to new passenger cars, light-duty trucks, and medium-duty vehicles, including multi-fueled, alternative fueled, hybrid electric, plug-in hybrid electric, and electric vehicles.
+1.1.1 Delete subparagraph (a).
+Replace with the following: Except as otherwise indicated, the provisions of this subpart apply to new passenger cars, light-duty trucks, and medium-duty vehicles, including multi-fueled, alternative fueled, hybrid electric, plug-in hybrid electric, and electric vehicles.
 In cases where a provision applies only to a certain vehicle group based on its model year, vehicle class, motor fuel, engine type, or other distinguishing characteristics, the limited applicability is cited in the appropriate section of this subpart.

+Subparagraph (1): [No change.]

+Delete subparagraph (2).
+Replace with the following: The provisions of this subpart apply for all medium-duty passenger vehicles and for all other medium-duty vehicles.

+Delete subparagraph (3).
+Replace with the following: Incomplete heavy-duty vehicles above 14,000 pounds GVWR and complete vehicles above 14,000 pounds GVWR are subject to the standards and incorporated test procedures in title 13, CCR, section 1956.8.

+Subparagraph (4): [No change.]

-Subparagraph (b): Relationship to subpart A of this part. [n/a]
+1.1.2 Subparagraph (b): Relationship to subpart A of this part. [n/a]

-Subparagraph (c): Clean alternative fuel conversions. [n/a]
+1.1.3 Subparagraph (c): Clean alternative fuel conversions. [n/a]

-Amend subparagraph (d) as follows: Small volume manufacturers.
+1.1.4 Delete subparagraph (d).
+Replace with the following: Small volume manufacturers.
 Special certification procedures are available for any manufacturer whose projected or actual combined California sales of passenger cars, light-duty trucks, medium-duty vehicles, heavy-duty vehicles and heavy-duty engines in its product line are fewer than 4,500 units based on the average number of vehicles sold for the three previous consecutive model years for which a manufacturer seeks certification.
 For manufacturers certifying for the first time in California, model-year production volume shall be based on projected California sales.
 The small-volume manufacturer's light- and medium-duty vehicle and truck certification procedures are described in 40 CFR § 86.1838, as modified in section Part I, section G.12 of these test procedures.

-Subparagraph (e): You [n/a]
+1.1.5 Subparagraph (e): You. [n/a]

-Subparagraph (f): Vehicle [No change.]
+1.1.6 Subparagraph (f): Vehicle.
+[No change.]

-Amend subparagraph (g) Complete and incomplete vehicles as follows: A manufacturer must certify any heavy-duty complete Otto-cycle vehicle or complete diesel vehicle of 14,000 pounds Gross Vehicle Weight Rating (GVWR) or less and any medium-duty passenger vehicle in accordance with the medium-duty chassis-standards in title 13, CCR, section 1961.4.
-A manufacturer must certify any heavy-duty vehicle of 10,000 pounds GVWR or less, including incomplete Otto-cycle vehicles and incomplete heavy-duty diesel vehicles, in accordance with the LEV IV medium-duty chassis-standards in title 13, CCR, section 1961.4.
-A manufacturer must certify any heavy-duty engine and vehicle of 10,001-14,000 pounds GVWR to the medium-duty engine standards in title 13, CCR, section 1956.8.
-A manufacturer may request to certify LEV IV heavy-duty complete diesel vehicles of 10,001 - 14,000 pounds GVWR to the chassis-standards in title 13, CCR, section 1961.4; heavy-duty engine or heavy-duty vehicle provisions of 40 CFR Part 86 subpart A do not apply to such a vehicle or engine.
+1.1.7 Subparagraph (g): Complete and incomplete vehicles.
+[No change.]

-Subparagraph (h): [No change.]
+1.1.8 Subparagraph (h): [No change.]

-Subparagraph (i): [No change.]
+1.1.9 Subparagraph (i): [No change.]